tensorlayer/TensorLayer/docs/user/tutorial.rst

   where 0 : _PAD    1 : _GO     2 : _EOS      3 : _UNK

-During training, the decoder inputs are the targets; while, during prediction, the next decoder input is the last decoder output.
+During training, the decoder inputs are the targets, while during prediction, the next decoder input is the last decoder output.